teefeh-07/conquistador/README.md

 ---

 ## License
-This project is open-sourced under the MIT License.
+This project is open-sourced under the MIT License.## Mission Statement Empowering trustless commerce through automated escrow and verifiable reputation.